 Surgeons use implants to enhance or restore breast volume and shape lost through age, weight fluctuations, trauma or mastectomy.
-Your doctor at Elite Plastic Surgery analyzes your body type, procedure type and desired results to decide how to place your Breast Implants Lansing MI.
+Your doctor at Business Name analyzes your body type, procedure type and desired results to decide how to place your Breast Implants Lansing MI.

 Your implants might be placed: